ale1259/configure-ad/README.md

   <img src="https://i.imgur.com/yUBkaGH.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

   -Run the script and observe the accounts being created.
-You don't need to create 10000 accounts, to try just 10 will be perfect. also the password could be whatever you want it will be the same for the users.
+You don't need to create 10000 accounts, to try just 10 will be perfect, also the password could be whatever you want it will be the same for the users.
 Click on the green play button to run the script

   <img src="https://i.imgur.com/ajFmkIT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>